SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Memory Safety
 =============

 Memory safety is the guarantee that accessing any allocated memory returns a valid result.
 By Swift's standards, a valid result means that the allocated memory has been initialized to a value, the value is of the expected type, and the value is of the most recent modification.
 Think of writing and reading from memory safely like writing words onto a piece of paper: you would not expect the words to have changed by themselves if you leave and come back to read them later.
 Similarly, when you allocate and write to an address in memory, if you are not intentionally modifying that value, other code should not be overwriting that value as an unintentional side-effect .

-The compiler maintains memory safety by enforcing developer code follow a set of constraints around accessing memory.
-Many of these constraints have already been covered previously.
+The compiler maintains memory safety by enforcing a set of guarantees around memory access.
+Many of these guarantees have already been covered previously.
 For example:

 * Variables and constants must have a value assigned to them before they can be read.
-  This constraint is called`definite initialization` and is discussed in "Initialization".
+  This guarantee is called`definite initialization` and is discussed in "Initialization".

 * Only memory that is part of a data structure